Night Shifts (film)

 Night Shifts is a 2020 Canadian short comedy film written and directed by Finn Wolfhard, starring Billy Bryk and Artoun Nazareth.

-The short made its Canadian premiere at the 2020 Fantasia International Film Festival on August 24, 2020, where it also received the silver Audience Award for Best Canadian Short.
+The short film made its Canadian premiere at the Fantasia International Film Festival on August 24, 2020, where it also received the silver Audience Award for Best Canadian Short.

 Synopsis

 A convenience store clerk is robbed at gunpoint.
-The gunman is revealed to the audience and the clerk to be an old friend of the clerk from high school.
+The gunman and the clerk recognize each other as old friends from high school.